samuelory/bridgefy-android-sdk-sample/README.md

 ## Supported Devices ##

-As of November 2017, the following devices have been tested with Bridgefy and offer the best performance:
+As of January 2018, the following devices have been tested with Bridgefy and offer the best performance:
+* Google Pixel 2
 * Google Pixel
 * Nexus 6P
 * Nexus 5X
 * Nexus 6
+* Samsung Galaxy S8
 * Samsung Galaxy S7
 * Samsung Galaxy S6
 * Moto Z